Godseed: Benevolent or Malevolent?: Is the concept of malevolence universal?

 \subsubsection{Animalist AI}

 This AI is modeled after an animal with pleasure/pain sensors.
 The artificial animal tries to maximize expected future pleasure.
 This hedonist machine is far smarter than a human, but it is just a selfish beast, and it will try to live in what it considers to be luxury according to its sensory pleasures.
 Like a chimp or human, it will lie and deceive, steal and murder, just for a bit of animal satisfaction.
 The simplest designs will work like ultraintelligent insects that have very narrow motivations but are extremely capable.

-Much of AGI agent literature assumes such beasts.
+Much of AGI agent literature assumes such beasts, as most researchers think that AIXI is a perfect description of any agent.
+However, in the real world, animals have many built-in instincts, and behaviors, complex cognitive architectures, and higher order cognitive functions such as emotions, self-reflection, empathy, and conscience, as well as a very good degree of adaptation to the environment.
+Forgoing such adaptive traits, an animat could indeed turn wild and savage in whatever it pursues, but just as a well-mannered pet is preferable to a wild predator in the company of humans, well-mannered animalist AI agents may also be possible to design.